saucelabs/bamboo_sauce/README.md

 # Bamboo Sauce OnDemand plugin.

+This plugin has been deprecated and is no longer actively developed, in alignment with Atlassian's decision to deprecate Bamboo Server.

 ## Development

 You'll want to make sure you have the Atlassian Dev environment and SDK installed (https://developer.atlassian.com/docs/getting-started/set-up-the-atlassian-plugin-sdk-and-build-a-project)